Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Rule Base

-The rule base contains a set of fuzzy if-then rules.
+The rule base contains a set of fuzzy if-then rules for assessment using fuzzy inference.
 For example:

 - If CO2 is High AND Humidity is Low THEN Ventilation Should Increase.